Testing without symptoms

 The swab is analysed at the test centre, and your results will be sent to you by text message or email approximately half an hour after you have done your swab.
 If you do not have a mobile phone or email address, you can telephone 119 to receive your results instead.

-You can attend for a test every week if you would like to do so.
+You should aim to get tested twice a week.
 When you come to the test centre, please wear a face covering.

-If your Lateral Flow Test (LFT) result is positive
+If your Lateral Flow Test (LFT) done at the test centre or at home is positive

 If your result is invalid/void, it means it cannot be read and it is not possible to say if you had Coronavirus when the test was done.
 You should take another test as soon as possible at one of our Council asymptomatic testing sites.